andreabassetti/fairtrade/README.md

 <img width="1091" alt="Screen Shot 2022-03-17 at 8 54 49 PM" src="https://user-images.githubusercontent.com/87248687/158917202-e216b92f-1196-48d7-8777-51af95154a99.png">

- Description of preliminary feature engineering and preliminary feature selection, including their decision-making
-process:

 Based off the feature importance coefficients from the preliminary model, we relied on that to distinguish which features were relevant and which were not.
 We also assigned features to our model based off some of the correlations we saw during the data exploration phase (https://github.com/andreabassetti/fairtrade/blob/b7743e121c2d8184e6ba57ef241f6d596a1fd70d/Database/Data%20Exploration%20(Scatter%20Plots)%20/scatterplots.ipynb).